 Jane Silber is CEO of Canonical.
 Canonical produces Ubuntu, the leading open source platform for client, server and cloud computing.
 Canonical also provides services to the IT industry to bring Ubuntu-based products to market, and to enterprise and consumer users to maximise their Ubuntu experience.
 Before becoming Chief Executive Officer in 2010, she served as Canonical's COO and has helped lead the company through periods of dramatic growth.
 Jane has over 20 years of business development, strategic leadership, operations and software management experience.
 She holds an MBA degree from Oxford University, an MSc degree in Management of Technology from Vanderbilt University, and a BSc degree in Mathematics and Computer Science from Haverford College.

 Helen Turvey (King) is CEO of the Shuttleworth Foundation.
 She originally joined the Shuttleworth Foundation to define international relations for the organisation, before moving into her present role where she is responsible for all of the Foundations strategic and operational elements.
 Helen was educated in Europe, South America and the Middle East.
 With 15 years worth of experience working with international NGOs and agencies, she is driven by the belief that open technologies, content and processes have vast benefits and value to offer education, economies and communities in both the developed and developing worlds.

 Martin is the director of policy with the Omidyar Network, a philanthropic investment firm dedicated to harnessing the power of markets to create opportunity for people to improve their lives.
 Previously he was founding director of the Transparency and Accountability Initiative, a collaborative of leading funders committed to strengthening democracy by empowering citizens to hold their governing institutions to account.
-Martin observes the Open Knowledge Foundation board on behalf of the Omidyar Network, who provide core funding to the Foundation.
-He is not a Director of the Foundation.
+Martin observes the Open Knowledge Board on behalf of the Omidyar Network, who provide core funding to Open Knowledge (he is not a Director at Open Knowledge).